5 ways to manage market ups and downs

 1. Learn what you can control

 When you break down the elements of trying to time market volatility, this measured approach makes sense.
 Consider the decision to “go all cash.”
-You have:

-• a 50% chance of being right on selling to cash, or
+• A 50% chance of being right on selling to cash, or

 • a 50% chance of missing a big loss or missing a potential gain.